willjrogers/irutils/README.md

-# README - readme about IR Utils for different platforms
+# README - Libraries for constructing read-only dictionaries

+# What is this?

+A set of libraries for constructing read-only dictionaries using inverted files.

 # Platforms